 User account.
 It’s not just a feature, it becomes a major refactor.

-The resources in your domain model will typically end up belonging to one of three things: The entire system, a joint organization, or an individual user.
+The resources in your domain model will typically end up belonging to one of three things:

 Between the other two (resources that belong to either joint organizations or individual users) my experience is that most software applications should model most of the primary components of their domain model as belonging to the joint team or organization, even in a lot of situations where a software developer will first come to the conclusion that it should belong to individual users.